MyEtherWallet/knowledge-base-v3/content/FAQ/eth-or-tokens-not-showing-on-exchange.md

 /*
-Title: ETH / Tokens via Exchange Not Showing Up
+Title: ETH or Tokens sent to or from exchange haven't shown up
-Sort: 2
+Sort: 4
 */

 First, check the transaction on [https://etherscan.io/](https://etherscan.io/) and ensure that there is no red ( ! ) symbol by the transaction.